China: Coronavirus fears put damper on Lunar New Year | DW | 25.01.2020

 Revelers canceled restaurant reservations and followed travel restrictions, opting to stay away from large crowds.

-The official death toll from the respiratory virus, which broke out six weeks ago, climbed from 26 on Friday to a total of 41 as of Saturday.
-Over 1,300 cases have been reported globally — 1,287 of them in China.
+The official death toll from the respiratory virus, which broke out six weeks ago, climbed from 26 on Friday to a total of 56 as of Sunday.
+China also reported 1,975 cases of infection, with 324 people said to be in critical condition.

 Read more: Chinese New Year: Entering the Year of the Rat amid the coronavirus crisis